VIDT Datalink Trading 11.9% Lower Over Last Week (VIDT)

-VIDT Datalink (VIDT) traded down 1.9% against the U.S. dollar during the 24-hour period ending at 15:00 PM ET on July 17th.
-One VIDT Datalink token can now be bought for about $0.0377 or 0.00000222 BTC on popular cryptocurrency exchanges.
-VIDT Datalink has a total market cap of $29.02 million and $520,179.79 worth of VIDT Datalink was traded on exchanges in the last day.
-Over the last seven days, VIDT Datalink has traded 11.9% lower against the U.S. dollar.
+VIDT Datalink (VIDT) traded 1.9% lower against the US dollar during the 1-day period ending at 23:00 PM Eastern on July 23rd.
+One VIDT Datalink token can now be purchased for approximately $0.0377 or 0.00000222 BTC on major exchanges.
+VIDT Datalink has a total market capitalization of $29.02 million and $355,790.85 worth of VIDT Datalink was traded on exchanges in the last day.
+Over the last seven days, VIDT Datalink has traded 11.9% lower against the US dollar.

 Here’s how similar cryptocurrencies have performed over the last day: